ivangeorgiev/blog/_posts/2019-04-08-why-we-need-data-platform.md

 ---
 title: "Why Do We Need A Data Platform"
-date: 2019-04-06
+date: 2019-04-08
 typora-root-url: ..\
 ---

+Some overview on the Enterprise Data Platform was given in the previous post [What is a data platform]({{ site.baseurl }}{% post_url 2019-04-06-what-is-data-platform %})?

 ## Data Platform Miss-Understanding

 - Organizations *Need to Build* Data Platform
   - This statement implies that organizations need to build some asset.
 The Data Platform (Foundation) is Architectural artefact.
 It is not built.
 It is designed.
 Platform components are created/instantiated from the platform when needed by a particular solution.
 Created components can than be reused in different contexts.
-  - There is no associated capital investment.
+  - There is no associated capital investment in *"building"*.
 It is more like cultural approach, similar to the urban design - of thinking about the bigger picture before jumping into solution.
+  - Enterprise Data Platform could be also a vendor data platform as Hortonworks (HDP), Cloudera (CDH), running on infrastructure as a service (IaaS).
+In this case there is a need of integration effort to turn it to platform as a service (PaaS):
+    `IaaS + Vendor Data Platform = PaaS`
+    - To make complete Enterprise Data Platform solution blueprints (reference architecture) must be added.
 - The Data Platform has a Business Case
   - There is no business case behind the Data Platform.
 As there is no business case behind the urban design.
 At least there is no explicit, immediate business case.
   - The difference between having a data platform defined and not having it is in what data solutions will look like, how easy it will be to add new solutions, combine and grow/extend existing solutions, maintain and keep updated the solutions and the whole technology stack.